Floating gardening: Environmental significance

 The floating garden system in Bangladesh contributes to environmental sustainability by repurposing water hyacinth (Eichhornia crassipes), an invasive aquatic plant species that grows abundantly in the country's wetlands.
 These gardens use decomposed aquatic vegetation as organic compost, enriching the planting beds and improving the surrounding aquatic ecosystem.
 The technique eliminates the need for synthetic fertilizers and pesticides, promoting a natural and self-sustaining farming method.
 Additionally, it helps control water hyacinth growth by incorporating it into the structure of the floating rafts, thus reducing its ecological threat.
 The floating beds also reduce soil erosion and serve as microhabitats, supporting aquatic biodiversity in regions frequently affected by flooding.

 Global recognition and replication

 The floating garden technique has gained international recognition.
 FAO, UNDP, and Practical Action have implemented pilot projects in countries such as Vietnam, Myanmar, and Cambodia.
+Development charities such as CAFOD in the UK have financed training in floating bed techniques in Bangladesh and also in South Sudan.

 In 2015, the Government of Bangladesh and UNDP launched training programs to scale the technique through the Community-Based Adaptation to Climate Change project.